racheleckenrod/griefSupport/README.md

 I may be going backwards by doing this but we will see

-Finding I had a remote called griefSupport then setting this branch to connect to it
+Finding I had a remote called griefSupport then setting this branch to connect to it I may be making some real progress in replacing the missing pieces..